 ISC has a long history of participating in hackathons, starting a long time ago at Gdansk University, and continuing with IETF Hackathons.
-Every time the goal was similar: spend a day or two playing with a new technology, concept or idea to see whether it makes sense, how to possibly extend Kea to support it properly and gain some experience.
-This time the goal was to revisit the concept of YANG models and NETCONF interface.
+Every time the goal was similar: spend a day or two playing with a new technology, concept, or idea to see whether it makes sense, understand how to possibly extend Kea to support it properly, and gain some experience.
+This time the goal was to revisit the concept of YANG models and the NETCONF interface.
 See our earlier hackathon report from 2016.

 Since we did some experiments with YANG and NETCONF in an earlier IETF hackathon, the obvious first goal was to revisit what’s been going on in the Sysrepo project.
 They’ve been busy for the last two years and the code made a lot of progress.
 Implementing the software was fast and reasonably easy using their new Docker image.
 The availability of C++ bindings was a very welcome discovery.

 Compared to our attempts two years ago, another aspect that matured quite significantly was the IETF YANG model for DHCPv6.
 While several issues were discovered, the overall state of the model is quite good and we were able to extract it in YANG model and load it into sysrepo.

 We managed to define and load a simple but full-featured configuration that covered DHCPv6 server configuration.
 It covered the server’s duid configuration, quite a few options (including the simple ones, like DNS servers, but also complex ones, like lightweight 4over6 options with containers and v4-v6 bindings).
 After some tweaks, we managed to load that configuration and make it available via NETCONF interface.

 With that infrastructure in place we moved on to the major part of the hackathon, which was to get the information extracted and actually used by Kea.